-Effective immediately, the City will not issue special event permits to any events with 10 or more participants, following the City of San Antonio’s public health declaration.
-This suspension will be revisited after two weeks.
+Effective immediately, the City will not issue special event permits to any events with 10 or more participants, following the Bexar County’s public health declaration.
 We strongly encourage private event organizers in Alamo Heights to consider postponing events with 10 people or more.
-The 4th Annual AH09 5K Event hosted by the City of Alamo Heights has been cancelled.

 PAYING YOUR WATER BILL

 The City of Alamo Heights encourages water customers to pay online at https://www.municipalonlinepayments.com/alamoheightstx/utilities.
 Water payments may be mailed to City of Alamo Heights, 6116 Broadway, San Antonio, TX 78209 or dropped off at City Hall in the overnight deposit box.
 The City will not shut off any services during this time of immediate attention for extra health precautions.

 Building permits for residents and contractors will be completed online at https://www.municipalonlinepayments.com/alamoheightstx.
 Note that permits may be subject to delay during this time.
 Applicants may also call 210-826-0516 for additional information.

 Municipal court is currently conducting court hearings.
 You will be contacted by Gina Huddleston for scheduling.
 Tickets may be paid online at https://www.municipalonlinepayments.com/alamoheightstx/court/search or you may contact Gina at 210-882-1501.

 All city business will be handled online or by the phone.
 If you believe your request cannot be handled over the phone, please contact the appropriate department.